bebleo/smtpdfix/README.md

 ## Known Issues

-+ The order in which fixtures are added to tests makes a difference.
 + Firewalls may interfere with the operation of the smtp server.
 + No support for SSL, TLS, STARTTLS, or authentication, yet.